global-electrification-platform/User_Guide/user-manual/source/GEP Toolbox.md

 </div>

-### Q-GIS plug-in for developing population clusters
+### Code for developing population clusters

-The identification of population settlements is the basis of the electrification analysis in many models.
+The identification of settlements is the basis of the electrification analysis in many models.
-In GEP population settlements are represented as vector clusters.
-[KTH dESA](https://github.com/global-electrification-platform/Clustering) has developed a methodology for generating such vector clusters based on open access data.
-In the interests of transparency and replicability, KTH dESA has also developed an open source [Q-GIS plug-in](https://github.com/global-electrification-platform/Clustering).
-In addition, a more detailed description of the methodology is available [here](https://doi.org/10.3390/en12071395).
+In GEP settlements are represented as vector clusters.
+KTH dES has developed a methodology for generating such vector clusters based on open access datasets.
+In the interests of transparency and replicability, KTH dES has also developed the supporting [open source code](https://github.com/babakkhavari/Clustering).
+In addition, a more detailed description of the methodology is available [here](https://www.nature.com/articles/s41597-021-00897-9?sf245151105=1).

 <div class="note">